Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.06.25 (BR)
+- Added button in galaxy map to access the "In-game Options" Panel.
+- Updated the galaxy map help.

 2024.06.24 (dHannasch)
 - Extract functions from ShipFleet and Transport to Ship.
 - Don't send transports that will be shot down.